ERC20 vs BEP20: Key Differences Explained

 Scalability

-In its early days, Ethereum used the Proof of Work to validate its transactions, but it required a lot of computational effort progressively, so scalability was costly and poor.
-Currently, with Ethereum 2.0, Proof of Stake is being adapted to make the ERC20 standard more scalable.
+In its early days, Ethereum used Proof of Work to validate transactions, but the computational load kept increasing, which made scalability expensive and inefficient.
+Today, with Ethereum 2.0, Proof of Stake is being adopted to make the ERC20 standard more scalable.

 ERC-20